Yarik7610/rediska/README.md

 ## Afterword

 This project is currently one of the biggest projects i've ever made and the biggest one written in Go.
-I learned and practiced a lot while coding it: tcp, concurrency, replication, RDB persistence, Stream data type, Pub/Sub pattern, gorutines, sync.Cond, sync.WaitGroup, sync.RWMutex, channels, interfaces, their native use and limitations, packages and their limitations, type assertions, error handling, designing project architecture overall.
+I learned and practiced a lot while coding it: tcp, concurrency, replication, RDB persistence, Stream data type, Pub/Sub pattern, skip list data structure, gorutines, sync.Cond, sync.WaitGroup, sync.RWMutex, channels, interfaces, their native use and limitations, packages and their limitations, type assertions, error handling, designing project architecture overall.

 A Redis server was built by completing all stages of the [Codecrafters Redis course](https://app.codecrafters.io/courses/redis/overview).
 Thank you so much guys for such an awesome challenge)